 The MDM is required to activate a KPE license prior to getting access to the full range of Samsung KPE features and APIs.
-KPE licenses are purchased by the enterprise from a Knox reseller and are managed using MDM; an agent running on the device will validate the license with the Samsung Knox License Management (KLM) server.
+KPE licenses are free and obtained by the enterprise from a Knox reseller and are managed using MDM; an agent running on the device will validate the license with the Samsung Knox License Management (KLM) server.